New Teacher Induction Program

 Program Requirements (coursework and completion):

-- Participate in a two-year journey or learning within the program. * Experienced and or exceptional candidates who meet the Early Completion Option (ECO) requirements, may be eligible for a one-year program.
+- Participate in a two-year learning journey within the program. *Experienced and/or exceptional candidates who meet the Early Completion Option (ECO) requirements, may be eligible for a one-year program.

 - Meet an average of not less than one (1) hour a week with an assigned Induction Mentor

-- Select and participate in professional development related to the candidate's ILP
+- Select and participate in professional development opportunity offerings related to the candidate's ILP.
+Submit three professional development reflections (one during Yr.1 and 2 during Yr.
+2/ECO)

-- Meet with Site Administrator and Mentor in triad meeting(s) as required
+- Meet with Site Administrator and Mentor in triad meeting(s) for Administrative feedback

 - Co-Assess on the Continuum of Teacher Practice based on the CSTPs with assigned Mentor

-- Submit "Evidence of Teacher Growth and Practice" in the form of program tools collaboratively written with assigned Mentor.
+- Submit "Evidence of Teacher Growth and Practice" in the form of program tools collaboratively written with the assigned Mentor

 Program Benefits for District Employees: